Jerrysuper123/eventfulAPI/README.md

 | search  | string |general search for matched events by the event title, organizer, and event description   |

 ## 3. POST
-Use below to create an end point
+Use below to create a new event.
 ```
 https://eventfulapi.herokuapp.com/events/create
 ```